 When you’re commissioning an NFT design, I recommend that you go through the platform’s terms and conditions over work ownership with a fine tooth comb.
 Make sure you also ask the NFT artist whether you’ll get full commercial usage rights following payment and, ideally, get this in writing.

-Fiverr is one of the best websites for hiring freelancers because it’s so popular with freelancers themselves.
+Fiverr is one of the best websites for hiring freelancers because it’s popular with freelancers.
 With thousands of graphic designers using the platform and hundreds of NFT-specific gigs to choose from, there’s bound to be a freelancer for you.

-Plus, many NFT professionals on Fiverr offer their services for as little as $5, so you can easily find a designer to suit your budget.
-The platform offers multiple search filters and the interface is intuitive and easy to navigate, which is a huge timesaver.
+Plus, many NFT professionals on the platform offer their services for as little as $5, so you can easily find a designer on Fiverr to suit your budget.
+The platform provides multiple search filters, and the interface is intuitive and easy to navigate, which is a huge timesaver.

-The only thing to note is that not every Fiverr seller offers commercial use of their work, and you can’t filter designers based on whether they offer this.
-So, if having commercial usage rights is important to you, be prepared to spend a little more time finding a designer for your project.
+The only thing I should note is that not every Fiverr seller offers commercial use of their work, and you can’t filter designers based on whether they offer this.
+If commercial usage rights are essential to you, be prepared to spend a little more time finding a designer for your project.

 Features

-• Fiverr hosts a huge number of freelancers.
+• Huge talent pool.
 You’ll find thousands of talented artists who can create unique designs based on your requirements for as little as $5.

-• Finding the right freelancer is easy with the platform’s advanced filters.
-You can pick between 2D and 3D art, and there’s a large collection of styles to choose from.
+• Advanced filters.
+You can pick between 2D and 3D art, and there’s an extensive collection of styles.
 Remember, this is an emerging industry, so any extra choice is a bonus.

-• Fiverr is clear about your legal rights.
-You get full ownership of your commissioned design once you’ve paid for the work.
-Every designer on Fiverr works under the same legal contract, so you don’t need to spend hours poring over endless legal jargon to make sure your designer offers what you need.
+• Clear about your legal rights.
+You get full ownership of your commissioned design after paying for the work.
+Every designer on Fiverr works under the same legal contract, so you don’t need to spend hours poring over endless legal jargon to ensure your designer offers what you need.

-• Fiverr offers payment security.
+• Payment security.
 Fiverr takes agreements between buyers and sellers seriously.
-If an order isn’t delivered as promised, requesting and receiving a refund is pretty straightforward.
+If an order isn’t delivered as promised, requesting and receiving a refund is straightforward.

 Read our expert Fiverr review for more details.